VollmerLab/WBD_ML_pathogen/FeatureImportance.md

 Traditional statistics typically IDs hundreds of associations and potential pathogens hamstringing coral pathogen research.

 We are using feature importance to identify the most important bacteria driving the models - starting with our best model.
-In the future, I plan to look at overlap between different ML models and look for consensus within the top 20 most important features.
+In the future, I plan to look at the overlap between different ML models and look for consensus within the top 20 most important features.

 ### Top 20 - Gini Importance.